opentelekomcloud-infra/api-monitoring/README.md

 2. Modify inventory/production/hosts.yaml with IP addresses of the instances.
 It is also a time to fill the inventory with the proper initial secrets (i.e. for influxdb admin user).
 One option would be to execute `< /dev/urandom tr -fc _A-Z-a-z-0-9 | head -c${1:-32};echo;`

+3. Modify inventory/production/group_vars/all.yaml with EIP address of the Load Balancer Instance.
+It is also a time to fill the inventory with the SSL certificates for apimon and grafana as well as  openstack credentials for apimonitoring test scenarios.

+4. Modify inventory/production/group_vars/grafana.yaml with proper initial secret for grafana admin user.
+One option would be to execute `< /dev/urandom tr -fc _A-Z-a-z-0-9 | head -c${1:-32};echo;`

 ### Installation